ml-tuw/ml-tuw.github.io/projects/md/index.md

  - **project home**: [eInformatics@Austria](https://www.tuwien.at/einformatics/)
  - **partners**: [Markus Schedl](http://www.mschedl.eu/) (JKU Linz)

+### ML for Biological and Chemical Data
+Our project focuses on Machine Learning and its applications to complex real-world data processing.
+Many real-world data sets, such as biological, chemical or materials science data, have an inherent structure and can be modelled as sequences, graphs, or hypergraphs.
+We are interested, in particular, in two interrelated problems: 1) learning unknown underlying structure in data, and 2) learning efficient graph representations that leads to more accurate and interpretable models than the state-of-the-art.

+ - **funding**: WTZ (OeAD, BMBWF, FR 08/2022)
+ - **project**: Modelling Complex Structured Real Biological and Chemical Data using Machine Learning
+ - **ML@TU Wien researchers**: {% include listppl.md ppls="TamaraDrucks PatrickIndri MaxThiessen DavidPenz FabianJogl ThomasGaertner" -%}
+ - **partners**: [Nataliya Sokolovska](https://sites.google.com/view/nsokolovska) (Nataliya Sokolovska, Paris, France)

 ### ML for Analysis and Design of Molecules and Chemical Reactions

- - **funding**: NPIF PhD studentship through the MRC IMPACT Doctoral Training Programme [MR/S502431/1, EP/S515516/1]
+ - **funding**: NPIF PhD studentship through the MRC IMPACT Doctoral Training Programme (MR/S502431/1)
  - **ML@TU Wien researchers**: {% include linked_name.md id="ThomasGaertner" %}
  - **partners**:
    - University of Nottingham